 Fall 2025 and Spring 2026 Practicums

-Join us in this hands-on course to explore the evolving role of AI in healthcare, with a focus on creating equitable solutions that improve race-based health inequities.
-No prior experience is necessary—just a passion for innovation and a desire to make a meaningful impact.
+Join us in this hands-on course to create meaningful impact for the public good, while building real-world skills for their future.
+No prior experience is necessary—just a passion for innovation and a desire to make a meaningful difference.

 Join us in this hands-on course to co-create sustainable solutions for Texas’ food system.